 This document is not mandatory, but may be requested by customs.

 It must be endorsed by the competent ICC and the Embassy of Thailand in France.

 – Usual transport documents (ETA or bill of lading) and insurance

 – Receipt of notification deliver by the FDA prior to actual importation.
 The production of this receipt is necessary for the clearance of goods.

 It may be requested in case of doubt from the authorities.

-The visa of the documents by the consular services of Thailand in France may be requested by the importer.
+The visa of document delivered by the consular services of Thailand may be requested by the importer.

 Note on wood packaging

 Thailand has not yet adopted ISPM152.
 It notified the WTO of its intention to.